bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

 - [ ]  A `My Projects` button that links to the projects page
 - [ ]  A `Contact Me` button that links to the contact page
 - [ ]  Links to any social media profiles (Instagram, linkedIn, Twitter) into the footer section of your home page

+### Task 2b: Exit Ticket

+Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/M94mbzuHGQoMg6F3e/w9GqZYCQ2YoZZf).

+The completion of these questions is mandatory for MVP.
+However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
+This is Lambda School testing itself!
+Please answer honestly and to the best of your ability *without* using external references.

 ### Task 3: Stretch Goals